Used iPads and iPhones in Bangkok are easy to find

-The entire fourth floor of the mall is nothing but phone and tablet stalls, with more than 100 stalls selling them.
-Apple products too are easy to find, with second-hand iPhones ranging from the new Apple 5C and 5S phones to iPhone 4s and 5s and iPhone 3G.
+The entire fourth floor of the mall is nothing but phone and tablet stalls, with more than 150 stalls selling them.
+Apple products too are easy to find, with second-hand iPhones in just about every model.

-As for Apple iPad tablets, you’ll find everything from iPad 2s to iPad third and fourth generation tablets, and even the new iPad Airs.
-Of course, if you want a new Apple iPad or iPhone, you can buy these as well.
+As for Apple iPad tablets, you will find all models in these as well.
+Of course, if you want a new Apple iPad or iPhone, you can buy these at MBK too

 MBK is next to National Stadium BTS sky train and is open every day.

-Just like MBK, you’ll find many shops and small stalls selling them and, if you prefer your iPhone or iPad jailbroken, they can do that as well.
-Just be aware, make sure the seller tests everything in front of you as, if you get your Apple gadget home and it doesn’t work correctly, it’s highly unlikely you’ll get your money back.
+Just like MBK, you will find many shops and small stalls selling them and, if you prefer your iPhone or iPad jail broken, they can do that as well.
+Just be aware, make sure the seller tests everything in front of you as, if you get your Apple gadget home and it doesn’t work correctly, it is highly unlikely you will get your money back.

 Craig’s List – Yes, there is a Craig’s List in Bangkok and it can be an excellent place to find a used iPhone or iPad if you don’t mind buying directly from the soon-to-be previous owner.

 Several Thai friends have done this and have found it a reliable way to get a good second-hand Apple gadget, although you might want to take along a Thai speaker or native Thai to ask the more complicated questions.